jonshiach/graphics-notes/_build/html/_sources/_pages/02_Textures.md

 :::

 Refresh your web browser, and you should see the image shown in {numref}`mario-linear-figure`.
 Here we have told WebGL to use bilinear interpolation to get the colour sample for each fragment.
 This results in a smoother appearance since the colours of multiple textels are blended together to get the colour sample for each fragment.
+Our texture mapped rectangle looks slightly blurry since we are using a low resolution texture.

 ```{figure} ../_images/02_mario_linear.png
 :width: 80%